eartiaga/spider/README.md

 docker `configs` but, again, without requiring docker swarm).
 Both credentials and device name are read-only inside the container.

+The `/docker/configs` directory may also contain a file with anacron configuration parameters.
+The anacron configuration is useful when the SpiderOak ONE client is not able to receive change notifications from the host file system.
+In that case, anacron can be used to re-start the SpiderOak ONE client and force a full scan of the directories to back up.

 The writable persistent configuration and state for SpiderOak ONE is mapped into the `/STATE` directory inside the container, and it should be mapped to a persistent volume or host directory in the host.